Abraham ben David

 Abraham ben David (c.
-1125 – 27 November 1198), also known by the abbreviation RABaD (for Rabbeinu Abraham ben David) Ravad or RABaD III, was a Provençal ḥakham, an important commentator on the Talmud, Sefer Halachot of Isaac Alfasi, and Mishneh Torah of Maimonides, and is regarded as a father of Kabbalah and one of the key links in the chain of Jewish mystics.
+1125 – 27 November 1198), also known as Abraham ben David of Posquières and by the abbreviations RABaD (for Rabbeinu Abraham ben David), Ravad or RABaD III, was a wealthy Provençal ḥakham and French Jewish Talmudist, noted as an important commentator on the Talmud, the Sefer Halachot of Isaac Alfasi and the Mishneh Torah of Maimonides.
+He is also regarded as a father of Kabbalah and as one of the principal links in the chain of Jewish mystics.